The Best Practices of CNC Automation

 What is CNC Automation?

-CNC automation means reducing human intervention around manufacturing processes that utilize machine tools.
+CNC automation means reducing human intervention in manufacturing processes that use machine tools.
 In practice it can mean transferring workpieces or pallets through the manufacturing process from machine tools to other supportive devices like washing stations or measuring cells.
-Today CNC automation also deals with more effective management of information like constantly updating production execution plan vs production resources and production order priorities.
+Today CNC automation also deals with more effective management of information like constantly updating production execution plan, based production resource availability and production order priorities.

 Automating production planning and resource management